gmontamat/gentun/README.md

 ga.run(10)
 ```

 Note that in Genetic Algorithms, the *fitness* of an individual is supposed to be maximized.
-By default in this
+By default, this framework
-framework, the fittest individual of a population is the one with the lowest fitness value (so as to minimize the loss,
+follows the convention.
+Nonetheless, to make the *Population* class and its variants more flexible, you can set the
-for example *rmse* or *binary crossentropy*).
-To make the *Population* class more flexible, you can pass the
+parameter **maximize=False** to override this behavior and minimize your fitness metric (so as to minimize the loss, for
-parameter **minimize=False** to override this behaviour and maximize your fitness metric instead.
+example *rmse* or *binary crossentropy*).

 ## Custom individuals and grid search